-The effects of COVID-19 on life insurance companies and their policyholders is the number one question our Wealth Strategists have been addressing over the past several weeks.
-Our most common questions include: How does COVID-19 affect my whole life insurance policy?
+The effects of COVID-19 on life insurance companies and their policyholders is the number one question our Wealth Strategists have been addressing over the past several months.
+Our most common questions about COVID-19 affecting life insurance include: How does COVID-19 affect my whole life insurance policy?
 Do mutual life insurance companies have the funds to pay out on policies?
 What if I can’t pay my premium?
 If I don’t already have insurance, is it too late to get a whole life policy?
 How will I take a medical exam?
 What does the effect of the stock market mean for my potential premium and dividend payouts?

 The landscape of life insurance among COVID-19 is rapidly changing, dependent upon the insurance company.
 It’s easy to become misinformed when you don’t understand the nature of mutual insurance companies or the history of pandemics and life insurance and the various types of insurance policies offered.
 To help you navigate these uncertain times, let’s break down everything you need to know about COVID-19 and life insurance.

 Most people know that when their lives are at risk, having life insurance helps protect their loved ones.
 But having the right kind of life insurance offers so many benefits beyond a lump-sum death benefit payout to beneficiaries.
-Whole life insurance has multiple living benefits.
+Whole life insurance has multiple living benefits and can be a very beneficial life insurance for COVID-19.

 At Paradigm Life, we use The Hierarchy of Wealth to teach our clients how to build a solid financial foundation.
 This kind of foundation will protect your wealth during pandemics such as COVID-19.